Children, Religion and the Ethics of InfluenceLink opens in a new window (Bloomsbury, July 2019)

 - David Lewin, Philosophy of Education Society of Great Britain

-- Studies in Philosophy and Education (forthcoming).
-Commentators: Alexander D. Carruth, Jane Gatley, Ben Kotzee, Neil Levy, and Sam Rocha.
+- Studies in Philosophy and Education (2022).
+Commentators: Alexander D. CarruthLink opens in a new window, Jane GatleyLink opens in a new window, Ben KotzeeLink opens in a new window, Neil LevyLink opens in a new window, and Sam RochaLink opens in a new window.

-- Conference symposium: PESGB Annual Meeting 2020.
-Commentators: Matthew Clayton, Michael Hand, David Lewin and Ruth Wareham.
+- PESGB Annual Meeting 2020.
+Commentators: Matthew Clayton, David Lewin and Ruth Wareham.

 Praise for the book